dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 ### Key terms
 Database, database system, database server, data model, data integrity, data consistency, ACID, relational data model, SQL, imperative queries, schema.

-### Milestone skills
+### Key skills
-Connect to the MySQL database provided for the class, create a simple table, and insert data into it.
+* Connect to the MySQL database provided for the class, create a simple table, and insert data into it.
+* Issue queries in SQL (using the SQL magic in jupyter for quick SQL scripting)
+* Execute queries with a client library (`pymysql`).
+Generate fake data.
+See notebook Fake-It.ipynb
+* Execute queries using DataJoint.
+See notebooks `DataJoint-config` and `DataJoint-Intro`.